backupdev-main/bitty/README.md

 - [ ] Adapt network and peer management for WebAssembly (Wasm).
 - [ ] Implement browser-based UI for downloading torrents.
 - [ ] Test WebAssembly builds across major browsers.
+- [ ] Download torrent files using `magnet links`.

 ## Contributing

 Contributions are welcome!
 If you have ideas for new features or improvements, feel free to fork the repository and submit a pull request.
-Make sure to write unit tests for any new functionality.

 ## License